lakshyashastri/img_ann/README.md

 -   **Express.js**: Handles server-side logic.
 -   **Multer**: Manages file uploads to the server.
 -   **PostgreSQL**: Stores and manages image and annotation data.
+-   **Framer Motion**: Utilized for adding smooth and natural animations throughout the application to make transitions and interactions more fluid.

 # Installation